 The Application User Role gives a user access to Tempo, sites, and embedded interfaces.
 Users can complete any tasks and start processes they have access to here, but they do not have access to the Appian Designer, including the Process Modeler or the Admin Console.

 Users are added to the Application User Role when you add them to the Application User System Group.

 The Tempo User Role gives a user access to Tempo specifically.
 Use this role when you need finer access control than the Application User Role allows.
 Typically this role is used to prevent sites-only users from accessing Tempo while maintaining the other aspects of the Application User Role, such as completing tasks they have access to in sites.

 Users are added to the Tempo User Role when you add them to the Tempo User System Group.

 The Quick App Creator Role allows users to access the Quick Apps Designer, and create and modify Quick Apps.
 Users in this role will also often be Application Users, as well as having the Basic User user type.

 Users are added to the Quick App Creators Role when you add them to the Quick App Creators System Group.

-The Designer Role allows users to work within the Designer Interface and any applications exposed through an end user environment.
-They can design applications and complete tasks within an end user environment, but they do not have access to the Administration Console.
+The designer role allows users to work within the Appian Designer and any applications exposed through an end user environment.
+They can design applications and complete tasks within an end user environment, but they do not have access to the Admin Console.

-Users are added to the Designers Role when you add them to the Designers System Group.
+Users are added to the designer role when you add them to the Designers System Group.